 While setting up the hardware setting of a job, you will see priority options under the Price column.
 You will have either On Demand, On Demand Pro, or both options depending on the hardware availability.
 An example is shown below:

 When to Use On Demand Mode

 Selecting the On Demand mode will submit your job into the run queue, but it may experience a moderate delay before the run is started.
 Moreover, once the job begins to run, depending on resource demands, the job maybe be automatically stopped and restarted.
-This restart process may occur at most once per job submission.
 Therefore, the On Demand option is not generally recommended for jobs with long run times or subject to upcoming deadlines.

 However, the benefit to running the On Demand setting is a reduced price point as compared to the On Demand Pro mode.

 Please refer to Rescale Job Service Level Agreement (SLA) here

 Meaning of the On Demand Settings

-If you do decide to use On Demand mode, when there is a green "i" symbol following the option, this indicates that On-Demand for this core-type is still in beta, the job may be terminated by the provider and it may not be automatically restarted.
+If you do decide to use On Demand mode, when there is a green "i" symbol, this indicates that On-Demand for this core-type is still in beta, the job may be terminated by the provider and it may not be automatically restarted.

 Switching to On Demand Pro Mode

 After submitting a On Demand job, while it is queued and prior to that job being launched, you can elect to upgrade your job to On Demand Pro mode on the Status page.

 The job described in this example was started with On Demand while showed a yellow status.
 After this job was submitted, it was queued.
 The queued status is brought to your attention at the top-left of the Status page and in the Status page Job Log, shown below.
 Notice the Run It Now button at the top-right of the Status page.